ArthurFerreira2/reinette-II-plus/README.md

 ### Limitations

-* high pitch noise at high volume (might be related with my environment)
+* high pitch noise at high volume on windows (Linux Ubuntu tested OK)
 * sound cracks when playing for long period (intro music for example)
 * CPU is not 100% cycle accurate - see source file for more details
 * colors are approximate (taken from a scan of an old Beagle bros. poster)
-* HGR video is inaccurate, and does not implement color clashing
+* ~~HGR video is inaccurate, and does not implement color fringing~~
 * disk ][ access is artificially accelerated
 * only support .nib floppy images. (you can use [CiderPress](https://github.com/fadden/ciderpress) to convert your images to this format)
 * only has 48KB of RAM (can't run software requiring the language card)
 * and many others ...

-### To do :
+### To do

 * give a warning if the application exits with unsaved floppy changes
 * give the user the option to start with the original Apple II rom
 * colors where taken from an old Beagle Bros poster, find more accurate RGB values.
-* implement color clashing in HGR
+* ~~implement color fringe effect in HGR~~
 * optimize sound generation
 * optimize disk access (speed is actually a bit artificial)
-* re-implement Paddles and Joystic support for a better analog simulation
+* re-implement Paddles and Joystick support for analog simulation
-* implement the language card and  extend the RAM of **reinette II plus** to 64K to support more sofware.
+* implement the language card and extend the RAM of **reinette II plus** to 64K to support more software.
 * for 6502 coders :
   * add the ability to insert a binary file at a specified address
-  * dump regs, soft swithes and specified memory pages to console
+  * dump regs, soft switches and specified memory pages to console

-Follow me to keep updated !
+Follow me to be updated !
 \
 \
 \